 To ensure the correct information is submitted to HMRC, input from the company’s competent professionals is essential to the preparation of a robust and accurate R&D tax credit claim.

-The first thing to do is to check whether any other technical staff can step in to support the claim preparation.
+If a competent professional is not available when your R&D claim is being prepared, the first thing to do is to check whether any other technical staff can step in to support the claim preparation.
 It is worth noting that statutory directors may be furloughed, but can still carry out their statutory duties, including accounts and tax filings, while furloughed, which means they may be able to help.

 If you do need to file with estimated figures, they should be reasonable and as accurate as you can manage.
 The estimated figures can then be replaced with final figures once the competent professionals return to work.

 Companies should be mindful of the statutory deadline for filing an R&D claim (two years from the end of the accounting period), and also that if their final figures are lower than the estimates, they will have to repay the difference and may face additional questions from HMRC or even penalties.

-For that reason, it really pays to engage a specialist to help with filing an estimated claim, in order to protect you from risk.
+For that reason, it really pays to engage a specialist to help with filing an estimated claim, to protect you from risk.
 HMRC will be sympathetic where key staff are furloughed, but the company remains responsible for the accuracy of its claims.

 Notified State aid and R&D tax credits

-However, one precludes the other only on a project basis (not an entire entity basis).
-If a project has received one form of notified State aid funding, then it cannot receive another.
-So a project funded with money from a CBIL cannot then feature in an SME R&D tax credit claim.
-It can still be included in an RDEC claim.
+Both of these are incorrect.
+One precludes the other only on a project basis (not an entire entity basis).
+If a project has received one form of Notified State Aid funding, then it cannot receive another.
+So a project funded with money from a CBILs loan cannot then feature in an SME R&D tax credit claim.
+But, it can still be included in an RDEC claim.

 For more information on different types of innovation funding and Notified State aid read our blog Innovation Funding.